naiquevin/game-of-life/README.md

 This is an implementation of the famous
-[Conway's Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life) in Python.
+[Conway's Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life) in Python (Update: and Clojure).
 It's a result of Sunday afternoon boredom.

 How to run?
 -----------

 First download ``.cells`` files from this
-[game of life lexicon](http://www.bitstorm.org/gameoflife/lexicon/) by running the ``lifeconfigs.sh`` script,
+[game of life lexicon](http://www.bitstorm.org/gameoflife/lexicon/) by running the ``lifeconfigs.sh`` script.
+This needs to be done only once.

 ```bash
     $ ./lifeconfigs.sh
 ```

-This will take a while.
+It will take a while since there are many files to be downloaded.
 Once it's done, run the ``game_of_life.py`` script,

 ```bash
     $ python game_of_life.py